 Local Authority Discretionary Grant Fund/Top-up Grant

-Local authorities will have the discretion to award grants to other businesses which do not qualify for the Retail, Hospitality and Leisure Grant, the Small Business Grant, the Self-employed Income Support Scheme or the Dairy Hardship Fund, subject to national government criteria.
+Local authorities will have the discretion to award grants to other businesses which do not qualify for the Retail, Hospitality and Leisure Grant, the Small Business Grant or the Dairy Hardship Fund, subject to national government criteria.
+Businesses which pay business rates cannot apply for this grant.
+Those eligible under the the Self-employed Income Support Scheme are eligible for this grant.

 It is currently unclear whether this condition is based on eligibility to the other grants or whether it is based on grants already applied for or awarded.
 Members may therefore need to decide on which grant they will be eligible for and best suits their business needs.